hoffmangroup/umap/README.rst

-:red:`**Important: The chromosome names in the fasta file should not contain underscore.
+**Important: The chromosome names in the fasta file should not contain underscore.
-Underscore is used in Bismap to differentiate reverse complement chromosomes.**`
+Underscore is used in Bismap to differentiate reverse complement chromosomes.**

 Run Bowtie